KBCats/discord-mod-theme/README.md

-# discord-mod-theme
+# discord mod theme

-a better discord theme for discord mods (removes close button)
+idk its a theme for discord mods, a better discord theme for discord mods (removes close button)

+ based on the smooth theme by @datsfilipe